SkygearIO/skygear-doc/content/js/record.md

 private database, and only himself has access to it.
 - Record saved at public database is by default public.
 Even without logging in, records in the public database can be queried (but not updated).
-To control the access, you may set different access control entity to the record.
+To control the access, you may set different access control to the record.
 - The database objects can be accessed with `skygear.publicDB` and `skygear.privateDB`.